 You should be talking about something you are passionate about, so this shouldn’t be as difficult as it sounds.
 The problem with memorising a script is that if you lose your place, you will stumble and panic - something the best orators don’t do.

 Like any other skill, the best way to improve your oratory skills is to practice.
 You wouldn’t expect to become good at a sport without practicing it, and it’s the same with public speaking.
 One way of doing this, is to record yourself and listen for how you sound and watch your body language is saying.Obama and his team spent hours just perfecting the opening of this speech.

 You want to be open, use hand movements, and make use of the stage when possible.
-You could also use virtual reality mobile apps such as this one to analyse your hesitation words, pitch, pace and levels of eye contact.
+You could also use virtual reality mobile apps such as the VirtualSpeech app to analyse your hesitation words, pitch, pace and levels of eye contact.